jakearchibald/navigation-transitions/README.md

 During the transition, the render-box of the documents will be limited to the viewport size.
 This means `html { transform: translate(0, -20px); }` on the top document will leave a 20 pixel gap at the bottom, though which the bottom document will be visible.
 After the transition, rendering would switch back to the regular model.

+We must guarantee that the new document shouldn't visibly appear until `event.window`'s reactions have completed.

 Apologies for the hand-waving.

 # Place within the navigation algorithm